farman-7/Gold_Sales_Analysis/README.md

 ### 📈 Output:
 ![Product_report](https://github.com/user-attachments/assets/3918ce84-cfe9-49cd-aa98-fb5a351ff6ba)

-📌 Actionable Insights
+# 📌 Actionable Insights

-✔️ Stock High-Performing Products: Ensure availability of popular bikes.
+✔️ **Stock High-Performing Products**: Ensure availability of popular bikes to meet demand.
-✔️ Analyze Low-Performers: Identify reasons for poor sales.
+✔️ **Analyze Low-Performers**: Identify reasons for poor sales and consider promotions or discontinuation.
-✔️ Optimize Pricing Strategy: Adjust pricing for low-selling but high-cost products.
+✔️ **Optimize Pricing Strategy**: Adjust pricing for low-selling but high-cost products to improve profitability.

 ## 📞 Contact
 For queries, feel free to connect via [LinkedIn](https://www.linkedin.com/in/yourprofile/) or email at your.email@example.com.